luna215/signoz.io/blog/2023-11-16-otel-webinar-openllmetry.md

 What I said was I said a couple hundred."
 She said, "How many exactly did you break?"
 I said, "Oh boy, you know she's more upset with me than I thought, 223."

 She says, "Oh, that's fine.
-223. You're always broken.
+223. They're always broken.
 If it had been 224 or 220, that would have been a problem.
 But 223 is fine.
 You're ready to go and commit."

 That is always a better thing to start with than, I think we're live.
 But that has that much to do with what we're talking about today.
 We're talking about OpenTelemetry and machine learning with my guest.
 We have Nir here today.
 Nir, say hi to the people.
 Tell us something about Trace Loop.
 Yeah, thank you so much for joining us.

 **NIR:** Thank you.
 I'm Nir, the CEO of Trace Loop.
 We're a YC company.
 We did YC Winter '23, and we are focusing on building a tool for monitoring and evaluation of large language models.